Motyzhyn: Attractions

+History

+In late February 2022, Motyzhyn came under heavy attack due to its position on the Northern front of the Russian invasion of Ukraine.

 In April 2022, the Ukrainian interior ministry reported that Olga Sukhenko, the mayor, and her family were shot, killed and buried in a shallow grave.
 Their bodies were found after Russian troops withdrew from the area.
 Motyzhyn had been occupied by Russian forces during the 2022 Russian invasion of Ukraine from 27 February until its liberation on 28 March.

+In August 2022, it was estimated that the damaged caused to Motyzhyn was estimated to be UAH 279.4m or $10.1m.
+527 buildings were destroyed or damaged, including 479 residential buildings.